 Why did you choose Chicago Booth?
-The reasons are many: the flexible curriculum, as I have masters in finance already and I wanted to challenge myself with more advanced and interesting courses from the first semester and Booth allowed me the opportunity to do this; the globally recognized brand as a leading school in finance; the enthusiasm and passion of the students for Booth when I visited the school; the support and encouragement by the Admissions Office, alumni, and students throughout my application process; and because Chicago is a great city.
+The reasons are many: the flexible curriculum, as I have master's in finance already and I wanted to challenge myself with more advanced and interesting courses from the first semester and Booth allowed me the opportunity to do this; the globally recognized brand as a leading school in finance; the enthusiasm and passion of the students for Booth when I visited the school; the support and encouragement by Admissions, alumni, and students throughout my application process; and because Chicago is a great city.

 Use three adjectives to describe your experience at Chicago Booth: Exciting, exhilarating, and educational.

 What do you consider a "must visit" place or "must do" activity in Chicago?
 The Chicago marathon is a "must do" activity.
 Obviously, you have to like running for it to be a "must do" though!
 The course itself is spectacular; the atmosphere around the city is amazing; and the Sunday night after the race in the city is sensational!

 Ask me about...: Being an international student at Booth; living in the US as a European; careers in finance, investment banking, and recruiting; why I choose Chicago Booth; why I love Booth and Chicago; working in Dublin, London, New York, Vienna, and Cajamarca (Peru); the application process; which classes to take; Gaelic Football, Ireland, or Tottenham Hotspurs.

 Undergraduate school/major: I obtained my degree from the University of Bath and majored in business administration.

 Concentrations: Strategic management, managerial and organizational behavior, and economics.

 Activities: I'm a member of the Corporate Management and Strategy Group, Chicago Women In Business, and Entrepreneurship and Venture Capital Group.

 Career plans: I plan to intern in either a general management or HR role.